jhasse/jngl-starter/README.md

 # JNGL Example Project

-Starts a JNGL Game without any logic and just renders a black screen.
+Starts a JNGL game without any logic and just renders a black screen.

 ## Getting Started

 Clone this folder and open it in VS Code.
 If it's the first time you develop C++/JNGL you have to install the dependencies documented in the JNGL [GitHub page](https://github.com/jhasse/jngl).
-After setting up everything you only have to press F5 and the project will be built and started.
+After setting up everything you only have to press <kbd>F5</kbd> and the project will be built and started.

 Happy developing!